How To Use LaTeX In Jupyter Notebook

 Learn how to use LaTeX in Jupyter Notebook for creating professional-looking scientific reports and papers with mathematical equations and symbols.

 As a data scientist, you may find yourself needing to write technical reports or papers that require mathematical equations and symbols.
-LaTeX is a typesetting language that is commonly used in academia for writing scientific papers, reports, and books.
+LaTeX is a typesetting language commonly used in academia to write scientific papers, reports, and books.
 It is known for its ability to handle complex mathematical equations and symbols.
 In this blog post, we will explore how to use LaTeX in Jupyter Notebook.
-Don’t forget you can get Jupyter notebooks online for free at Saturn Cloud.

 What is a Jupyter Notebook?